LF2L/reproducible-research/_pages/ppt.md

 # Summary

-- Reproducible research is important as a **minimum standard**, partcularly for studies that are difficult to replicate
+- Reproducible research is important as a **minimum standard**, particularly for studies that are difficult to replicate
 - Infrastructure is needed for creating and distributing reproducible documents, beyond what is currently available
 - There is a growing number of tools for creating reproducible documents
 ---